shubhchauhan7777/Car-Rental-System/README.md

 This project is a Car Rental System developed in Java, utilizing Object-Oriented Programming (OOP) principles.

 # Features
-Rent a Car: Quickly rent cars using an easy-to-use console.
+Rent a Car: Easily rent cars using an easy-to-use console.

 Return a Car: Return rented cars and update their availability smoothly.